| Title: | 1d Goodness of Fit Tests |

 A list with vectors of test statistics and p.values

-This function performs a number of gof tests and finds the adjusted p value for the combined test
+This function performs a number of goodness-of-fit tests and finds the adjusted p value for the combined test.

 x |